sainathchinta/Quinbay-Projects/README.md

 # Quinbay Projects

-This repository showcases a collection of projects and modules developed as part of professional experience at Quinbay.
+This repository showcases a collection of projects and modules developed as part of professional experience at Quinbay Technologies (Blibli) E-commerce.
 It demonstrates expertise in building scalable applications, working with microservices, processing data, and integrating APIs.

 ---